NIST

 (definition)

-Definition: A data structure that needs far less space with efficient access without decompression.
+Definition: A data structure that needs far less space and allows efficient access without decompression.

 Generalization (I am a kind of ...)